pbierkortte/AI-Prompt-Toolkit/tools/llm_general_tips.md

 Read that question again.

+Is this clear?

-Before responding, analyze the situation, task(s), and desired outcome.
+Before responding, analyze the perspectives to assume, problems to analyze, tasks defined, and outcomes.